wallarm/api-firewall/README.md

 ### Running in blocking mode
 * Block malicious requests that do not match the OpenAPI 3.0 specification
-* Block malformed API responses to stop data breaches and sensitive infofrmation exposure
+* Block malformed API responses to stop data breaches and sensitive information exposure

 ### Running in monitoring mode
 * Discover Shadow APIs and undocumented API endpoints